Thresholds Outpatient and Intensive Outpatient Services are person-centered, trauma-informed, and evidence-based.

 » Promoting a culture of learning and evaluation while increasing the data literacy of Thresholds’ behavioral healthcare workforce

-Samantha Mestan oversees all internal evaluation activities at Thresholds.
-As the Evaluation Manager, she is responsible for supporting information-based decision making and improving organizational performance.
+Samantha Mestan oversees all internal evaluation activities for the adult programs at Thresholds.
+As the Director of Evaluation, she is the evaluation lead for two CCBHCs in addition to being responsible for supporting information-based decision making and improving organizational performance.
 Samantha has experience in research methods, monitoring and evaluation, and quality improvement.
 Prior to working for Thresholds, Samantha has worked with both state and local organizations to develop programs and provide research and evaluation pertaining to access to healthcare, healthcare disparities, and health policies.
-Samantha is a former AmeriCorps member and holds a Bachelor of Arts in Social Work and Master of Social Work both from the University of Iowa
+Samantha is a former AmeriCorps member and holds a Bachelor of Arts in Social Work and Master of Social Work both from the University of Iowa.

 Health Care Analytics